freenas/freenas-docs/userguide/jails.rst

    phpVirtualBox Interface

-Click the "New" button to create virtual machines.
+Click the :guilabel:`New` button to create virtual machines.
 The desired operating systems and software can then be installed into the new virtual machines.

 .. note:: By default, virtual machines are not started when the
    %brand% system boots.
 To configure auto-start, refer to this